The Impact Of Weather On Aviation And The Most Frequently Asked Questions About Bad Weather And Air Travel

 Sometimes the cloud system exceeds 35 000 feet (10 670 meters), which is higher than the cruising altitude of an airliner.
 They can also be up to 12 miles (19.3 kilometers) wide.
 This makes it difficult for an aircraft to fly over or around in some cases.

 It does not mean planes cannot fly during thunderstorms.
 But pilots try and avoid flying through it at all costs.
 Today's accurate weather forecasts allow airlines to plan ahead and create flight plans to avoid thunderstorms.

 Even if a thunderstorm develops unexpectedly, the radars in modern airplanes cannot only detect heavy clouds ahead but "see" inside the clouds to determine their density.
 It allows pilots to decide whether to reroute their planes or carry on through a storm system.

 Luckily, the design of more robust and durable aircraft, combined with accurate weather forecasts and advanced radar systems, resulted in no fatal crashes in recent times.

-The bottom line is that aircraft can fly in thunderstorms, but prefer to reroute and fly around them.
-Only as a last resort will pilots fly through one, and the design of modern aircraft allow them to withstand the majority of light to mild thunderstorms.
+The bottom line is that aircraft can fly in thunderstorms but prefer to reroute and fly around them.
+Only as a last resort will pilots fly through one, and the design of modern aircraft allows them to withstand the majority of light to mild thunderstorms.